 Contact(s): Rori Paloski, 608-264-6040

-MADISON -- The construction of the Badger Coulee Transmission Line (Segments 1-4) may result in the "incidental taking" of a rare snake and lizard under an authorization the Department of Natural Resources proposes to issue for the project.
+MADISON - The installation of a Monroe County cell phone tower may result in the "incidental taking" of a rare lizard under a permit the Department of Natural Resources proposes to issue for the project.
 Incidental take refers to the unintentional loss of individual endangered or threatened animals or plants that does not put the overall population of the species at risk.

-The presence of the state endangered eastern massasauga rattlesnake (Sistrurus catenatus) and the state endangered slender glass lizard (Ophisaurus attenuatus)] have been confirmed in the vicinity of the project site.
-DNR staff determined that the proposed project may result in the incidental taking of some snakes and lizards.
+The presence of the state endangered slender glass lizard (Ophisaurus attenuatus) has been confirmed in the vicinity of the project site.
+DNR staff determined that the proposed project may result in the incidental taking of some lizards.

-The conservation measures to minimize the adverse effect on the endangered species will be incorporated into the proposed Incidental Take Authorization.
-Copies of the jeopardy assessment and background information on the eastern massasauga and slender glass lizard are available by searching the DNR website for incidental take public notice or upon request from Rori Paloski (608-264-6040 or email@example.com).
-The department is requesting comments from the public through July 19.
-Public comments should be sent to Rori Paloski, WDNR, PO Box 7921, Madison, WI 53707-7921or firstname.lastname@example.org.
+The conservation measures to minimize the adverse effect on the endangered species will be incorporated into the proposed Incidental Take Permit.
+Copies of the jeopardy assessment and background information on the slender glass lizard are available by searching the DNR website for incidental take public notice or upon request from Rori Paloski (608-264-6040 or email@example.com).
+The department is requesting comments from the public through July 12, 2018 regarding project-related impacts to the slender glass lizard.
+Public comments should be sent to Rori Paloski, Wisconsin DNR, PO Box 7921, Madison, WI 53707-7921 or firstname.lastname@example.org.